broadinstitute/warp/pipelines/broad/genotyping/illumina/IlluminaGenotypingArray.documentation.md

 # Versioning
 All Illumina Genotyping Array workflow releases are documented in the [workflow changelog](IlluminaGenotypingArray.changelog.md).

-# Try the pipeline in Terra
+# Try the Pipeline in Terra
 The Illumina Genotyping Array Pipeline is available on the cloud-based platform [Terra](https://app.terra.bio).
 If you have a Terra account, you can access the Featured Workspace using this address: https://app.terra.bio/#workspaces/warp-pipelines/Illumina-Genotyping-Array.
 The workspace is preloaded with instructions and sample data.
 For more information on using the Terra platform, please view the [Support Center](https://support.terra.bio/hc/en-us).

 # Feedback and Questions